 Sometimes it’s easiest to describe what self-hosting is not.
 If your website has “wordpress.com” or “blogspot.com” (or the name of another service you use) in the URL, then you are not self-hosted.
 Rather, you are operating your site on a domain you don’t really own that could be taken down tomorrow.
 You have very little control over what happens to your site in the long term, or how the site works, or what happens to it in the future.
 The functionality you get is limited, and the rules of that functionality can change at any moment.

 Even if your site does not have “wordpress.com” (or similar) in the URL, that doesn’t mean you’re self-hosted.
 It’s often possible to use a custom domain, or one that you’ve bought.
-This is called a “Domain Mapping Upgrade” at WordPress.com and costs $13/year.
+This is called a “Domain Mapping Upgrade” at WordPress.com and costs a small fee.
 Blogger also allows you to use your own domain and doesn’t charge.

 For the purposes of this post, self-hosting is when you have access to all of your website files and the servers where those files are stored (that is, where they are hosted).
 You own those files and have the freedom to change them.
 You get to decide exactly how your site is built, from the ground up.